 Our analysis of the District begins on page 3 of the Management's Discussion and Analysis.
 One of the most important questions asked about the District's finances is: "Is the District, as a whole, better off or worse off as a result of the year's activities?"
 The Statement of Net Position and the Statement of Revenues, Expenses, and Changes in Net Position report information about the District's activities in a way that will help answer this question.
 These two statements report the net position of the District and changes in them.
-You can think of the District's net position (the difference between assets and liabilities) as one way to measure financial health or financial position.
+You can think of the District's net position.
 Over time, increases or decreases in the District's Net Position are one indicator of whether its financial health is improving or deteriorating.
 However, you will need to consider other non-financial factors, such as changes in economic conditions, population growth, changes in rates and charges and new or changed government legislation or accounting standards.